spenserlaier/home-server/PLAN.md

 # 19. Immediate Next Step

-Begin with Phase 0 and Phase 1 only.
+Begin Phase 6 with an empty, reproducible Invoice Ninja deployment.

 Initial implementation target:

-1. Inspect the existing repository.
-2. Establish the flake and host structure.
-3. Create the base NixOS host configuration.
-4. Configure networking and SSH.
-5. Define initial storage conventions.
-6. Verify the configuration evaluates/builds.
-7. Document how the MiniPC will be installed and rebuilt.
+1. Select and pin an upstream Invoice Ninja release.
+2. Reapply the small white-label transformation reproducibly.
+3. Declare the empty application, database, workers, scheduler, reverse proxy, secrets, persistent state, and native backup contract.
+4. Validate the clean deployment independently of existing production data.

-Do not begin deploying application services until the base host design is stable.
+Do not begin migration until the clean deployment and its backup path have succeeded.